JuanKaunitz/Pokemons-Project/README.md

 ## Project objectives

--Build an App using React, Redux, Node, Sequelize and psql.
+-Build an App using React, Redux, Node, Sequelize, psql and GIT.
-- GIT.
 - The Client folder is created with npx create-react-app
 - It would be better to have the latest versions of Node and NPM to run de project

 ## Starting the project

+ 1. Download the project
- 1. The project has two principal folders: api(backend) and client(frontend)
+ 2. The project has two principal folders: api(backend) and client(frontend)
- 2. Download the project
  3. Inside each folder run: npm install and npm start